-We all know that human carries a charge so using that charge these touch sensors work.
-If you wanna read more about the Capacitive Touch, then you should read its details Wiki Page.
-They have given a detailed explanation of How it works.
-Anyways, these sensors are available these days online and you can easily buy them.
+We all know that human carries a charge, which is used by these touch sensors.
+These sensors are available these days online and you can easily buy them.
 I have designed its Proteus Library which I am presenting today for free to our readers.
-I hope you guys are gonna enjoy while working on it. :) So, let's get started with Capacitive Touch Sensor Library for Proteus:
+I hope you guys are going to enjoy working on it. :) So, let's get started with Capacitive Touch Sensor Library for Proteus:

 Capacitive Touch Sensor Library for Proteus